Digitally controlled

 This part II describes the FM PLL controlled VCO unit.

-Again, this is a strictly educational project explaining how a RF amplifier can be built.
+Again, this is a strictly educational project explaining how a RF amplifier can

 According to the law it is legal to build them, but not to use them.